 - Muscle weakness

 There are also times when there are no symptoms, so many people don’t know that there is some sort of parasitic infection.

-This single cell parasite is found all across the globe and affects the skin, brain, and even the host’s eyes.
+- This single-cell parasite is found all across the globe and affects the skin, brain, and even the host’s eyes.
 This parasite can be found in water and soil.
-The primary way to get this is if you clean your contact lenses with tap water instead of contact solution.
+The primary way to get this is if you clean your contact lenses with tap water instead of a contact solution.